 Again, there are plenty of other machines out there that are excellent, but without a good reference point, I can't recommend them.

 If you stay in the hobby long enough and or get good enough, you'll find that a top-of-the-line machine just may help you eek out a few more targets that separate the really good detectorists from the really successful detectorists.

-First and foremost is the Equinox 800, because I have one.
-It's usually called the Nox800 and it is a monster of a machine.
-Coming in at $999 retail, It's fully submersible, fully customizable, light, and has a lightning fast processor which allows it to separate even the closest of targets.
+The Equinox 800, is still a monster of a machine.
+Coming in at $899 retail, It's fully submersible, fully customizable, light, and has a lightning fast processor which allows it to separate even the closest of targets.
 The amount of customization possible is too much to get into here but rest assured, you can make this machine a custom set up just the way you like it.
 It's also has blue tooth and a three-level backlit screen for night hunting.
 It's four search modes (beach, park, field, gold) can cover any scenario you may find with just the factory settings.
 There really isn't any need to customize it, just turn it on, select a factory mode and go.

 If I had it to do all over, I would probably go with the Nox600 for $699.
 The only thing you give up is losing the gold mode which isn't a big deal if you're not in Australia or the Southwestern U.S. There are also slightly fewer customization features but for a savings of $300 it's well worth it.